systemd/systemd/docs/UIDS-GIDS.md

 ranges.

 Note that the range 2147483648…4294967294 (i.e. 2^31…2^32-2) should be handled with care.
-Various programs (including kernel file systems, see `devpts`) have trouble with UIDs outside of the signed 32bit range, i.e any UIDs equal to or above 2147483648.
+Various programs (including kernel file systems — see `devpts` — or even kernel syscalls – see `setfsuid()`) have trouble with UIDs outside of the signed 32bit range, i.e any UIDs equal to or above 2147483648.
 It is thus strongly recommended to stay away from this range in order to avoid complications.
 This range should be considered reserved for future, special purposes.

 ## Notes on resolvability of user and group names